Hand Injury and Finger Injury Compensation Claims

+Having full use of both hands is something the majority of us take for granted.
 From the moment we wake in the morning until we go to sleep at night our hands are in constant use.
 Any injury or impairment to the hands or fingers can have a significant impact on a person’s everyday life and their ability to perform simple tasks.

 Hand and finger injuries can have lasting effects such as reduced grip strength, chronic pain, or an inability to use the hand altogether.
-Obviously amputation, or the loss of use of one, or both hands is life-changing and such serious injuries will have a major impact on a person’s independence and ability to perform everyday tasks at home or work.
+Obviously, amputation, or the loss of use of one, or both hands is life-changing and such serious injuries will have a major impact on a person’s independence and ability to perform everyday tasks at home or work.

 How could compensation help you?

 Financial compensation awards are designed to reimburse you for costs you were forced to cover as a result of someone else’s negligence and to provide funds to restore you, as far as possible, to the person you were before the accident occurred.
-With this in mind compensation can be used to cover the cost of things such as:
+With this in mind, compensation can be used to cover the cost of things such as:

 - Loss of earnings